-Forest Conservation funds may be spent on reforestation projects, including site identification, acquisition, preparation, management, and maintenance.
-Because the funds are held in a capital account, expenditures of funds must meet the City's capital spending criteria and follow the City's procurement processes.
+Forest Conservation funds may be spent on reforestation and afforestation, including site identification, acquisition, preparation, management, and maintenance of existing forests, and achieving urban canopy goals.
+Because the funds are held in an operating account, expenditures of funds must meet the City's spending criteria and follow the City's procurement processes.
 The following steps are taken to spend Forest Conservation mitigation funds:

-- As part of the Capital Improvement Program annual budget approval process, funds need to be appropriated in the capital budget in order to be made available for spending.
-Each year as part of the capital budgeting process, the Forest Conservation Coordinator and Capital improvement Analyst evaluate past spending and funds collected to determine how much should be appropriated for spending under the next fiscal year's Capital Improvement Program.
-Appropriations do not exceed the funds available in the capital account.
-The annual Capital Improvement Program is approved by the Planning Commission, Board of Estimates, and City Council.
-Throughout the fiscal year, the Planning Commission reviews and approves capital transfer requests. - To implement reforestation projects using appropriated funds, the Department of Planning may contract the work out following City procurement procedures or may enter into an agreement with another City agency or non-profit organization for the agency or non-profit to implement the project.
+- As part of the annual Operating Budget approval process, funds need to be appropriated in the operating budget in order to be made available for spending.
+Each year as part of the budget process, the Forest Conservation Coordinator and Fiscal Officer evaluate past spending and funds collected to determine how much should be appropriated for spending under the next fiscal year's operating budget.
+Appropriations do not exceed the funds available in the account.
+The Operating Budget is approved by the Board of Estimates, the City Council, and the Mayor. - To implement reforestation projects using appropriated funds, the Department of Planning may contract the work out following City procurement procedures or may enter into an agreement with another City agency or non-profit organization for the agency or non-profit to implement the project.
 The Department of Planning works with the City's Law Department to develop a consultant agreement in the case of implementation by a contractor, a Memorandum of Understanding in the case of implementation by another city agency, or a grant agreement, should the project be implemented by a non-profit organization as part of a competitive grant award.
-The agreement or contract will include the scope of work, project budget, project schedule, and terms of payment. - Projects and contracts for amounts between \$5,000 and \$25,000 require approval of the Director of Planning, Law Department, and Department of Finance/Purchasing.
+The agreement or contract will include the scope of work, project budget, project schedule, and terms of payment.

+- Projects and contracts for amounts between \$5,000 and \$25,000 require approval of the Director of Planning, Law Department, and Department of Finance/Purchasing.
 Agreements or contracts for amounts between \$25,000 and \$50,000 require approval by the City's Board of Estimates (BOE).
 Projects or contracts exceeding \$50,000 require a competitive bidding process and BOE approval.
 As part of the BOE approval process, the agreement or contract is reviewed and approved by the Law Department, Department of Finance, and Comptroller's Office. - Once a contract or agreement has been approved, fund transfers or payments may be approved by the Department of Planning according to the terms identified in the contract or agreement.
 When invoices for payment are submitted, the Forest Conservation Coordinator determines if the terms of the contract or agreement have been met and approves the invoice for payment.
 The contractor may then submit the invoice to the Finance Department for payment from the Forest Conservation Fund. - Expenditures are tracked in a spreadsheet by the Forest Conservation Coordinator for annual reporting purposes.
-Expenditures are also tracked by the Department of Finance and the Department of Planning's Capital Improvement Analyst through the City's accounting system.
+Expenditures are also tracked by the Department of Finance and the Department of Planning's Fiscal Officer through the City's accounting system.
 The Forest Conservation Coordinator periodically checks the spreadsheet against the account records to ensure that expenditures are being tracked accurately.